kanidm/kanidm/DEVELOPER_README.md

     systemd-devel sqlite-devel openssl-devel pam-devel

-Building the web ui requires additional packages:
+Building the Web UI requires additional packages:

     perl-FindBin perl-File-Compare rust-std-static-wasm32-unknown-unknown

 #### Ubuntu

-You will need [rustup](https://rustup.rs/) to install a rust toolchain.
+You need [rustup](https://rustup.rs/) to install a Rust toolchain.

 You will also need some system libraries to build this, which can be installed by running: